- Dates & Prices

 - Eco Info

 General good level of fitness and sense of balance.
 You should enjoy the outdoors in wintertime and be comfortable living in close proximity with others.
 Minimum age 13.

 No previous dog sledding experience is required.
 Dog sledding can be physically demanding.

-A detailed recommended equipment list will be sent with your booking confirmation.
+A detailed recommended packing list for personal items to bring will be sent with your booking documentation.

 There may also be other persons staying at the overnight accommodation used during the tour.

 This experience is also available as a private experience for groups.
-For private tours, larger groups can be accommodated.
 Please contact us to discuss your requirements.

 This provider has a detailed environmental policy.

 The cabins and interior furnishings at the kennels, from the beds to the lampshades, are all lovingly hand-crafted by your local host using local materials, making a stay not only a sound environmental choice but also a unique design experience!